chinapedia/wikipedia.ko/Page/모듈:Portal_bar.md

-> This article is converted from Wikipedia: [:Portal bar](https://ko.wikipedia.org/wiki/:Portal_bar).
+> This article is converted from Wikipedia: [모듈:Portal bar](https://ko.wikipedia.org/wiki/모듈:Portal_bar).

 \-- This module implements .